-Spin bowlers are extremely fascinating to watch.
+Spin bowling is extremely fascinating to watch in cricket.
 Spinners play a crucial role in a cricket team.
 All cricket fans throughout the world find it fascinating to see the ball curve, confound the batters, and strike the stumps.
 The best spin bowlers are those who can deflect the ball from the batsmen.
 They come in a variety of forms, including the traditional leg-spin, googly, flipper, leg break, and others.
 With magnificent displays of the “art of spin,” some best spin bowlers of all time have firmly established their dominance in the game.
 They will always be remembered for their phenomenal performances with the ball.

 Here’s a list of Top 10 Best Spin Bowlers of All Time –

 1. Shane Warne

-Shane Warne is by far the best spinner in the world and is also widely regarded as the “King of Spin.”
+Shane Warne is by far the best spin bowler in the world and is also widely regarded as the “King of Spin.”
 Beyond the amazing number of wickets he took for Australia, Shane Warne’s impact as a cricketer is considerable.
 With a variety of balls that drifted in, sloped out, or fizzed low and hard towards the stumps, Warne alone revived the fading art of leg-spin.
 Warne was a master artisan with a variety of skills and a smart cricketing mind.
 He easily mastered all the traditional variations of wrist-spinner – leg-spinner, googly top-spinner, and flipper.
 Many spin bowlers who went on to play Test cricket in the future claimed that watching Shane Warne inspired them.
-It is simple to overlook exactly how extraordinary Warne’s abilities were since there was so much to the complete Warne package.

 2. Muttiah Muralitharan